Three Days in Hamburg and Reinbek, Germany

 I had never been to Germany before, and while I found the German language to be harsh (it seemed like everyone was yelling all the time) and the words unbelievably long, I was surprised to learn how many people spoke English.
 It helped that Hamburg has a business college that requires all students to be fluent in English, and Flo had just graduated from the school, so he and all of his friends spoke flawless English.

 Hamburg is the second largest city in Germany, and the eighth largest city in the EU.
 It’s home to almost 2 million people, though it doesn’t have many skyscrapers, giving it the feel of a smaller town.
 It has a subway system, canals, great shopping, popular nightclubs, and a colorful Red Light District.
+And you can often find a nice hotel in Hamburg at a great price.
 I didn’t take pictures of everything I did and saw there, but below are some of those moments I did document.

 My friend Florian works in Hamburg, but lives in Reinbek, a small, charming, and beautiful German town a short drive away from Hamburg.
 We enjoyed spending time in this peaceful park on the grounds of Reinbek Castle.